-If you’ve just invested in an induction hob for the first time, you may find that it makes a few different noises to what you’re accustomed to.
+If you’ve just invested in an induction hob for the first time, you may find that it makes a few different noises than what you’re accustomed to.
 However, an induction hob buzzing noise normally isn’t anything to be truly worried about – it’s working fine.

 How Do Induction Hobs Actually Work?